CERA

 Why this research is important

-Our research is developing efficient, accurate and convenient ways of delivering eye screening services, improving patient outcomes and reducing the burden and cost of eye disease to the community.
+Our research is developing efficient, accurate and convenient ways of delivering screening services for common blinding eye diseases, cardiovascular disease risk, and ageing risk.
+This will improve patient outcomes and reduce the burden and cost of these diseases to the community.

-The success of big data and smart clinical inquiry system projects will result in new databases and collaborative networks that will benefit both deep learning research and clinical research such as real-world treatment outcome studies.
+Our national data linkage project will result in new databases and collaborative networks that will benefit both deep learning and clinical research.

 Key research questions

-• How can we increase participation in screening for eye disease such as diabetic retinopathy?
+• How can we increase participation in screening for common blinding eye diseases such as diabetic retinopathy?

 • How can artificial intelligence tools improve the diagnosis and treatment of eye disease?

-• How can these screening systems be applied in different care models in non-ophthalmology settings, like GP clinics, endocrinology clinics and Indigenous health services?
+• How can these screening systems be applied in different care models in non-ophthalmology settings, like GP clinics, endocrinology clinics, cardiology clinics, emergency departments and Indigenous health services?

 • What is the accuracy, cost-efficiency and acceptancy of these care models in real-world practice?